thitoribeiro/thitoribeiro/README.md

 ### Hi there, I'm Thito Ribeiro and I'm so glad to receive you in my github profile👋
-I had worked as Tester, QA Analyst and QA Engineer since 2014, but before that, I worked 8 years as Quality Analyst at automotive industry and almost 4 years as IT analyst.
+Software development and quality are a passion for me, so I had worked as Tester, QA Analyst and QA Engineer since 2014, but before that, I worked 8 years as Quality Analyst at automotive industry and almost 4 years as IT analyst.

 <!--
 **thitoribeiro/thitoribeiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.